IBM/microservices-traffic-management-using-istio/README.md

   $ istioctl create -f samples/apps/bookinfo/route-rule-all-v1.yaml
   ```
 * Set Route to `reviews-v2` of **reviews microservice** for a specific user
-This would set the route for the user `jason` to see the `version: v2` of the reviews microservice.
+This would set the route for the user `jason` (You can login as _jason_ with any password in your deploy web application) to see the `version: v2` of the reviews microservice.
 Run:
   ```bash
   $ istioctl create -f samples/apps/bookinfo/route-rule-reviews-test-v2.yaml
   ```